Four perspectives on the conflict that divides the world

 Of: Meklit Teklu and Nora Sargin

-Last Monday marked third anniversary av Russia full-scale invasion av Ukraine, at the same time that the material moisture meter shows you the global the policy was minted av gold more than USA concessions i the peace negotiations with Russian Federation.
+Last Monday marked third anniversary av Russia full-scale invasion av Ukraine, at the same time that the global the policy was minted av gold more than USA concessions i the peace negotiations w/ Russian Federation.
 USA pulls sig back from earlier commitments must Europe - and i especially Scandinavia – step fram and ta en the sea aktiv roll i world politics mean several debaters.

 March 3, 2025, Current debate